Skip to main content

 • Check file sizes in advance.

+By doing this, we can keep your production on schedule and make sure your USBs arrive ready to use, exactly as planned.
 Our blog article What Happens After You Place an Order for Promotional Products with Cubic Promote explains how your files move from approval to production, so you’ll know exactly when to finalise them to avoid delays.

 Data Verification and Testing

 Before dispatch, suppliers typically test sample units to ensure files open correctly.
+However, it’s good practice to:

 • Request a preloaded sample if timelines allow.